Police say driver 'intentionally' crashed into Muslim family in London, Ont., killing 4

 Veltman was arrested roughly seven kilometres away from the scene in the parking lot of Cherryhill Village Mall on Oxford Street shortly after the family was struck.
 Police were at the mall Monday morning but have since left the scene.

-During a news conference Monday afternoon, London police confirmed that there was evidence that the incident was hate-motivated and planned but didn't go into specifics as to why.
+During a news conference Monday afternoon, London police confirmed that there was evidence that the incident was hate-motivated but didn't go into specifics as to why.

 "There is evidence that this was a planned, premeditated act and that the family was targeted because of their Muslim faith," said Det.-Insp.
 Paul Waight during the briefing.